-AMD Annoints Two New Heads Of Its Radeon Technologies Group
+AMD Anoints Two New Heads Of Its Radeon Technologies Group

 Finally, AMD recently unveiled its GPU roadmap at its pre-CES event.
 The roadmap transitions from the 14nm Vega directly to the 7nm Vega architecture, which is a big surprise.
 AMD had expressed its intentions to shift both its CPUs and GPUs to the 12nm process in 2018, which AMD CTO Mark Papermaster confirmed to us directly.
 The lack of a 12nm GPU in AMD's roadmap undoubtedly raises questions.

-All of these factors mean that RTG needs experienced leadership that can grapple with Nvidia and the looming threat of Intel.
-AMD already has Navi and its next-generation architectures under development, and having experienced leaders to guide those efforts is important.
+All of these factors mean that RTG needs experienced leadership that can grapple with Nvidia and the looming threat of Intel while steering development of Navi and the next-generation graphics architecture.

 AMD also moved the semi-custom business into RTG, which means it removed the unit from the Enterprise, Embedded and Semi-Custom group.
-AMD's Semi-Custom unit is notorious for its low margins, but it is thriving, as evidenced by Intel as a new customer and the long-time Sony and Microsoft game console business.
+AMD's Semi-Custom unit isn't know for high margins, but it is thriving, as evidenced by Intel as a new customer and the long-time Sony and Microsoft game console business.
 The move also expands upon AMD's "Radeon Everywhere" initiative as it pushes further into the embedded graphics space.

 AMD representatives also told us the Semi-Custom group has other new unannounced customers and projects, but it did not elaborate further.
 We debunked the initial rumors that Tesla was working directly with Global Foundries for AI chips, but that is actually good news for AMD.
 We suspect that Tesla is one of AMD's unannounced Semi-Custom customers, as Elon Musk recently commented at an industry party that the company is working with AMD to develop its own custom AI processors.
 It also helps that Jim Keller, formerly the chief architect for AMD's microprocessors, is now VP of autopilot hardware at Tesla.